waltzofpearls/dateparser/README.md

 Next, automatically bump the version with `make bump-version` or manually update verion numbers in those listed files.
 When auto incrementing version with `make bump-version`, it will only bump the patch version, for example, 0.1.5 will become 0.1.6.
+Automatic version bump will create a git branch, commit and push the changes.
+You will need to create a pull request from GitHub to merge those changes from the git branch that's automatically created.

-**NOTE**: you may need to run `cargo run` to update `dateparser` and `belt` versions in `Cargo.lock` file.
+**NOTE**: if those files with version numbers are manually edited, then you will need to run `cargo update` to update `dateparser` and `belt` versions in the `Cargo.lock` file, and then git commit and push those changes to a git branch, and create a pull request from that branch.

-Once those files are updated, run the following command to tag a new version with git and push the new tag to GitHub.
+Once the pull request is merged and those files are updated, run the following command to tag a new version with git and push the new tag to GitHub.
 This will trigger a build and release workflow run in GitHub Actions:

 ```shell
 make release